leanghoun/leanghoun.github.io/docs/collections/3d-printing/voron-trident.md

 * [Eddie's LED Bar Clip](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/eddie/LED_Bar_Clip) - They're nice!
 Easy to print, clips directly to 2020 extrusions, and have baffles to shield light from eyes.
 I did not extend the LED mounts fully from front to back, and chose to leave some room.
 Just in case I need space to mount a camera in the future.
 * [Meteyou's GCode Buttons](https://github.com/VoronDesign/VoronUsers/tree/master/legacy_printers/printer_mods/meteyou/gcode_buttons) - This version of skirt buttons uses mechanical switches for satisfying tactility.
 I also embedded 2x3x4 LEDs into the switches for some backlighting, and did a filament swap for the button covers.
   - *Preheat* - Cycles between "cooldown/white dial", "PLA temp/blue dial", and "ABS temp/red dial".
   - *Max LED* - Cob strips are 50% brightness by default.
-Holding this button will temporary set the LEDs to 100% brightness.
+While pressed, this button will temporary set the LEDs to 100% brightness.
   - *Microstep up* - Increases nozzle-to-bed distance by .01mm.
   - *Microstep down* - Decreases nozzle-to-bed distance by .01mm.
 * [Killw2k's LCD Display Tweak - Remaining Time](https://www.reddit.com/r/VORONDesign/comments/rv9oxn/lcd_status_screen_tweak/) - This config modification moves the progress bar to the 4th row to make room for remaining time and total time, neither of which are shown by default.